pts/pts-xtiny/README.txt

 Q23.
 Are executables produced by xtiny as secure as default binaries by gcc?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, executables produced by xtiny are less secure, because xtiny specified `gcc -fno-stack-protector' and it has rwx pages (including stack pages).
+No, executables produced by xtiny are less secure, because xtiny specified `gcc -fno-stack-protector' and it has rwx pages (including executable stack pages).

 Q24.
 Can the output of xtiny be further compressed?
 """""""""""""""""""""""""""""""""""""""""""""""""""